mi20210630/linux_kernel_complier/README.md

 ## Introduction
 A Github Workflow to complie linux kernel from config file and output as package.
 ## Usage
-1.Fork\n
+1.Fork

-2.Add a new secret name "TOKEN" and enter your Github token\n 3.Upload your config.gz file\n
+2.Add a new secret name "TOKEN" and enter your Github token

+3.Upload your config.gz file

-4.Run the workflow and download in release\n
+4.Run the workflow and download in release